500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Baltasar – Represents “God protects the king” royally

-• Iago – Means “supplanter” with replacing nature
+• Iago – Means “supplanter” with bold replacing energy

 • Nicodemo – Represents “victory of the people” triumphantly

-• Sandalio – Means “true wolf” with wild spirit
+• Sandalio – Means “true wolf” with wild untamed spirit

 • Telmo – Means “strong protector” with guardian energy